 Transformation of the Day: Tracy lost 44 pounds and transformed her body with weight training.
 After being diagnosed and treated for an autoimmune disease for 2 years, she made a commitment to improve her health with nutritious food and lots of exercise.
-Check out what she shared about how she transformed.
+Check out what our UK sista shared with us.

-I’m Tracy from London.
-Before my transformation, I’d tried so many times to loose weight, cutting the calories to ridiculously low levels, doing endless cardio and each time failing.
+I’m Tracy, and I’m from London.
+Before my transformation, I’d tried many times to lose weight.
+I cut my calories to ridiculously low levels and did endless cardio.
+Each time, I found myself failing.
 This left me feeling a little more depressed about my body with every ditched diet attempt.

 In my early twenties, I was diagnosed with an autoimmune disease, similar to lupus.
 This meant heavy steroid treatment and a lot of bed rest, causing my weight to go from healthy to an obese 92KG (202 pounds).
-It took 2 years for my health to improve to the point where my lungs were functioning properly and I was able to workout again.
-I took the most healthful approach, ensuring each of my meals were packed with nutrients and lean proteins.
+It took two years for my health to improve to the point where my lungs were functioning properly, and I was able to workout again.
+I took the most healthy approach, ensuring each of my meals were packed with nutrients and lean proteins.

-(Mid 2014) I completely ditched sugar, wine and white rice (my absolute favourites).
-It wasn’t a hardship, as I love cooking, I was able to explore and create new delicious alternatives to my favourite meals.
+(Mid 2014) I completely ditched sugar, wine and white rice (my absolute favorites).
+It wasn’t a hardship, as I love cooking, I was able to explore and create new delicious alternatives to my favorite meals.
 Cooking also saved me money!
 I didn’t do it for weight loss, but more so for health.
-After 4 months, friends, family, colleagues and people at the gym were congratulating me on my weight loss.
+After four months, friends, family, colleagues, and people at the gym were congratulating me on my weight loss.
 I didn’t even notice it!

 The weight fell off with ease, especially when I added 3 HIIT sessions per week to my routine.

 I decided early last year, to push my body even further to get a lean muscular physique.
 Out went the cardio.
 By February 2015, I’d gone from a size 16 to a 10, by working out less and eating more.
-I reduced my HIIT to 1-2 sessions per week and added 4 heavy weight lifting sessions per week!
-It wasn’t an effort anymore, it was just a happy part of my daily routine.
+I reduced my HIIT to 1-2 sessions per week and added four heavy weight lifting sessions per week!
+It wasn’t an effort anymore.
+It was just a happy part of my daily routine.

-I’m a fan of challenges, so decided to enter into a bodybuilding competition, with only 2 months to train for it.
+I’m a fan of challenges, so decided to enter into a bodybuilding competition, with only two months to train for it.
 I barely lifted weights before so I knew I’d have to invest in a trainer, and it was the best present I have ever bought myself.
 In that time, I went from a slim 10 to a ripped 6 without starvation or endless hours in the gym!
-I actually remained at 72KG (158 pounds) during my bikini competition (I’m 174cm/5’7″ tall) but for me that’s a UK size 6 (or US size 2), so don’t focus to much on the scale!
+I remained at 72KG (158 pounds) during my bikini competition (I’m 174cm/5’7″ tall).
+For me, that’s a UK size 6 (or US size 2), so don’t focus too much on the scale!